MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 * [Considerations for running the Azure CLI in a PowerShell scripting language](./use-azure-cli-successfully-powershell.md)

 > [!TIP]
-> If you can't seem to get past a command error, try using a different scripting language.
+> If you can't resolve a command error, try using a different scripting language.
 Most Azure CLI documentation is written and tested in Azure Cloud Shell with a Bash scripting language.

 ## Service principals

 For information on troubleshooting service principals, see [Cleanup and Troubleshooting](./azure-cli-sp-tutorial-8.md#troubleshoot-service-principals) in the [Work with service principals](./azure-cli-sp-tutorial-1.md) tutorial.

-## Error: Doesn't exist, invalid value found or unrecognized arguments
+## Error: Invalid value or doesn't exist

 These errors often occur when trying to use a variable value that contains an incorrect format.
 The default output for Azure CLI is JSON, so if you're trying to store an ID for an Azure resource in a variable, you must specify `--output tsv`.
 Here's an example: